max-mulawa/gameoflife/README.md

 gameoflife
 ==========

-C# console implementation of Game of life
+C# console implementation of Game of life.